 Judge Robert C. Cannon.
 (Father) Admitted to Wisconsin Bar, 1941.
 Milwaukee County Civil and Circuit Court Judge, successfully re-elected 1945-79; first Presiding Judge, Wisconsin Court of Appeals, 1979-82.
 Legal Advisor To Major League Baseball Players Association.

-Kelly Gildea Cannon (great-granddaughter of Raymond J. Cannon and daughter of William M. Cannon) is a graduate of Loyola University Chicago School of Law (J. D.) In Chicago, Illinois.
+Kelly Gildea Cannon (great-granddaughter of Raymond J. Cannon and daughter of William M. Cannon) is a graduate of Loyola University Chicago School of Law (J. D.) in Chicago, Illinois.
 She is licensed to practice law in Illinois and New York.
-She also has received her Masters of Law (LLM) in International Dispute Resolution at Kings College in London, England.
+She has received her Masters of Law (LLM) in International Dispute Resolution at Kings College in London, England.
+She has also received her Masters in Journalism from Northwestern University, Medill School of Journalism.

 Notable Awards and Settlements: